 Can I use 2 Week Old Gluten Free Sourdough Discard?

-One tip for preventing overly sour discard is to pour off any hooch that collects on the top instead of mixing it in.
+A tip for keeping discard from becoming too sour: pour off any hooch that collects on top instead of stirring it back in.

 What are the Benefits of Eating Gluten Free Sourdough?